rackerlabs/support-how-to/content/how-to/rackspace-monitoring/pillars-of-the-rackspace-monitoring-solution/index.md

   generation.
 For details, see the following concepts section.
 - Rackspace Metrics provides economical and reliable data storage at scale.
   For details, see the [Rackspace Metrics overview](/support/how-to/rackspace-metrics-overview/).
-- Rackspace Intelligence delivers an intuitive interface that gives users a transparent view into their (infrastructure health along with actionable insights.
+- Rackspace Intelligence delivers an intuitive interface that gives users a transparent view into their infrastructure health along with actionable insights.
 For details, see the [Rackspace Intelligence Introduction](/support/how-to/rackspace-intelligence/).

 ### Monitoring concepts

 The following diagram illustrates the key concepts of the Rackspace Monitoring product.
-The concepts are explained further after the following diagram.

 {{<image src="rackspace-monitoring-concepts.png" alt="" title="">}}

-- **Entities** represent any object or resource that you want to monitor.
-You can create an entity through the UI, API, or CLI for any server or website that you want to monitor.
-Entities can be servers or non-server objects, but most often entities refer to individual servers.
+- **Entities** represent any object or resource, often used when referring to servers.
+You can create an entity .
+Entities can be servers or non-server objects and can be created through the UI, API, or CLI.
 As you create new cloud servers, cloud databases, or dedicated devices, entities are created automatically.
 For more information, see the API operations reference for the [entity's resource](https://docs.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#entities-operations).
 - **Checks** return a group of related metrics of an entity.
 Checks of different